JoshuaSimmons0425/Deep-Learning-Fraud-Detection-Tool-Project/README.md

 # Final Notes

 This project reflects a holistic and responsible approach to AI in finance, combining domain-relevant feature engineering, balanced model optimization, and interpretable outputs—all underpinned by CRISP-DM methodology.
-Contributions and feedback are welcome!
+Feedback of any kind are welcome!